-The equity consists of share capital and retained earnings, revaluation reserves.
+The equity consists of share capital and retained earnings, revaluation reserves and general reserve.

 The Central Bank of Armenia has set the minimal required total capital for mandatory pension fund managers at AMD 500,000 thousand.
-As of 31 December 2021 and 2020 the capital of the Company corresponded to the requirements set forth by the legislation.
+As of 31 December 2022 and 2021 the capital of the Company corresponded to the requirements set forth by the legislation.